Martinnord/Chat-Application-Swift-3/README.md

 # Chat Application

 ## Description
 This is a simple chat-app built with Swift 3.1 and Google's Firebase.
-The user wil be able to chat, send videos and photos with other users that are signed up on the platform.
+The user will be able to chat, send videos and photos with other users that are signed up on the platform.
 This app is at a very early stage and I might be adding some other features in the future.
 NEXT INSTAGRAM?! ;]

 ### Recieve pushnotifications
 You will never miss a message from a friend!